 Manchester International Festival runs a low-cost ticket scheme for local audiences, which is designed to make MIF events more accessible to more people across Greater Manchester.
 Around 10% of all tickets for MIF events will be available at £10 to residents of Greater Manchester on a lower wage.

-We suggest that anything around or below an annual salary of £15,000 for full-time workers, which approximately equates to the UK Living Wage, could be considered a lower wage.
+* We suggest that anything around or below an annual full-time salary of £16,000, which approximately equates to the UK Living Wage, could be considered a lower wage.